Marshall Blonstein

-Marshall Blonstein is an entertainment industry executive who is best known as the founder and president of the audiophile music labels Audio Fidelity and DCC Compact Classics.
+Marshall Blonstein is an entertainment industry executive.
+He was the founder and president of the audiophile music labels Audio Fidelity and DCC Compact Classics.
 He also held positions at labels including Island and Ode.

 Career

 Blonstein was born and raised in Los Angeles.
 He entered the music business in 1966, working at Dunhill Records.
 He subsequently moved into record promotion with ABC Records and from 1966 to 1970 performed similar duties for Columbia Records, working in Chicago and Los Angeles.
 He ended his tenure with Columbia in 1970 directing promotional activities for the company's Epic and associated labels from New York City.